Collect Trellix Network Security Audit (formerly FireEye NX Audit) logs

 Supported in:

-This document explains how to ingest FireEye NX Audit logs to Google Security Operations using Bindplane agent.
+This document explains how to ingest Trellix Network Security Audit (formerly known as FireEye NX Audit) logs to Google Security Operations using Bindplane.

 Before you begin

-• Network connectivity between the Bindplane agent and FireEye NX Audit appliance
+• Network connectivity between the Bindplane agent and the FireEye NX Audit appliance.

 Get Google SecOps ingestion authentication file